jlichter/Game-AI---Assignment-5-Pacman-/README.md

     - Inky is the most interesting of them all.
 His behavior is truly random.
 Inky will randomly switch between all three behaviors (Blinky, Pinky, & Clyde).
     - Ghosts return to gate after being eaten.
     - Ghosts flee from PacMan after a power pellet is eaten.

-Bugs:

-	- Ghosts don't respawn after being eaten.
+    - Ghosts respawn after being eaten.
-	- Each Ghost you eat, if you die, when you respawn those ghosts can't touch you for some reason.